 And whenever you can, practise these drills at the piano and try playing the intervals as quickly as you can.

-In the meantime, you can download this free worksheet and time yourself to see how quickly you can identify intervals.
+Or you can download this free worksheet and time yourself to see how quickly you can identify intervals.
 Just fill in the form below and you’ll get the worksheet straight into your inbox!